nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `bunny i\IDEA g\[GENRE]`

 Note:
-* If the genre is not indicated it is set as "none" by default.
+* If the genre is not indicated, it is set as "none" by default.
 * The program allows duplicate bunnies as some users may have more than 1 idea for the same writing prompt.

 Example usages: